Contrastive Learning and Adversarial Disentanglement for Privacy-Aware Task-Oriented Semantic Communication: Introduction

 \section{Introduction}

 In conventional communication systems, the primary objective has been to ensure reliable transmission of data, focusing on delivering bit sequences across noisy channels without considering the meaning, context, or purpose of the data being transmitted.
 Shannon's mathematical theory of communication focuses on optimizing metrics such as data rate, error rate, and bandwidth efficiency, whilst being agnostic to the ultimate purpose and relevance of the transmitted information \cite{shannon}.
 This approach has been widely successful and effective for general communication needs thus far.
-However, next-generation communication systems, beginning with 6G, require more intelligent and task-aware communication methods to enable emerging applications \cite{6GVision , giordani2020toward }, such as computer vision \cite{voulodimos2018deep}, autonomous driving \cite{yaqoob2019autonomous}, extended reality (XR) \cite{andrade2019extended}, and generative artificial intelligence (AI) \cite{10384630}.
+However, next-generation communication systems, beginning with 6G, require more intelligent and task-aware communication methods to support a wide range of real-time and mission-critical Internet of Things (IoT) applications \cite{6GVision, giordani2020toward}, such as computer vision \cite{voulodimos2018deep}, autonomous driving \cite{yaqoob2019autonomous}, extended reality (XR) \cite{andrade2019extended}, and generative artificial intelligence (AI) \cite{10384630}.

-As we move towards these advanced systems, there is a growing recognition that communication should not merely be about transmitting raw data, but about understanding and leveraging the underlying meaning and purpose of the data.
-This shift towards task-oriented semantic communications represents a fundamental change in the design of communication networks \cite{9991044, shi2023task}.
-Instead of focusing solely on the accurate and efficient transmission of bits, these new approaches aim to ensure that the information most relevant to the specific task or decision-making process is prioritized and delivered with minimal delay.
-For example, in a smart city environment \cite{mehmood2017internet}, rather than transmitting all sensor data from traffic cameras, task-oriented communications focuses on sending only the information necessary to identify and respond to potential hazards or optimize traffic flow in real time.
+As we move towards these advanced systems, there is a growing recognition that communication should not merely be about transmitting raw data, but about understanding the underlying meaning and purpose of the data.
+This shift towards task-oriented semantic communication represents a fundamental change in the design of communication networks \cite{9991044, shi2023task}.
+Instead of focusing solely on the accurate and efficient transmission of bits, these new approaches aim to ensure that the information most relevant to the specific task or decision-making process is prioritized and delivered with minimal delay and overhead.
+This is especially critical in 6G-IoT settings, where devices operate under tight bandwidth, latency, and energy constraints, and where privacy and reliability are essential.
+For example, in a smart city environment \cite{mehmood2017internet}, rather than transmitting all sensor data from traffic cameras, task-oriented communication focuses on sending only the information necessary to identify and respond to potential hazards or optimize traffic flow in real time.